newbooks/Develop-MCCE/wiki/docs/developers/sharecode_git.md

 Already up to date.
 ```

-It's time to create a branch that matches the issue number:
+It's time to create a new local branch that matches the issue number:
 ```bash
 (base) jmao@vivo:~/projects/Develop-MCCE$ git checkout -b issue#30
 ```

-The "-b" switch makes a new branch if a branch with that name didn't already exist.

 ### Develop code under the branch